Apply for Retirement Benefits

 Social Security offers an online retirement application that you can complete in as little as 15 minutes.
 It's so easy.
 Better yet, you can apply from the comfort of your home or office at a time most convenient for you.
 There's no need to drive to a local Social Security office or wait for an appointment with a Social Security representative.

 In most cases, once your application is submitted electronically, you're done.
-There are no forms to sign and usually no documentation is required.
-Social Security will process your application and contact you if any further information is needed.
+Social Security will process your application and contact you by telephone or by mail if any further information is needed.

 If you prefer to complete your application in a language other than English, the online application will give you the option to schedule an appointment to apply for benefits in your preferred language.
 The online application is currently only available in English.